 Most engines of small rocket models are single-use engines, whose bodies are made of cardboard and light clay with molded nozzles, gradually ranging from A to G. In rocket models, a commercially produced black powder rocket engine is used.
-These engines are tested and approved by the National Association of Rocketry, Tripoli Rocketry Association (TRA), or Canadian Association of Rocketry (CAR).
+These engines are tested and approved by the National Association of Rocketry, Tripoli Rocketry Association (TRA), or the Canadian Association of Rocketry (CAR).
 Although the driving force range of black powder motors is between 1 / 8A and E, several F black powder motors have also been built.

 Because the black powder is very fragile, physically very large black powder model rocket engines are usually up to E-class.
 If a large black powder engine falls to the ground or is exposed to hot/cold cycles many times (eg exposed to high temperatures in a closed vehicle), propellant fractures may occur in the propellant.
 Since these fractures increase the surface area of the propellant when the engine is ignited, the propellant burns much faster and greater pressure is created inside the engine than the normal internal combustion chamber pressure.
 This pressure may exceed the durability of the paper envelope and cause the engine to explode.
 An exploding engine can cause damage from a simple engine pipe tear to the model rocket or a violent rushing (and sometimes ignition) of the rescue system in the hull pipe.

-Therefore, composite propellants made of ammonium perchlorate, potassium nitrate, aluminum powder and a rubbery binder content in a hard plastic envelope are used in rocket motors with a power level higher than D and E. This type of propellant, similar to that used in the solid fuel support engines of the space shuttle, is not as fragile as a black powder but increases engine reliability and resistance to propellant fuel breakage.
+Therefore, composite propellants made of ammonium perchlorate, potassium nitrate, aluminum powder, and a rubbery binder content in a hard plastic envelope are used in rocket motors with a power level higher than D and E. This type of propellant, similar to that used in the solid fuel support engines of the space shuttle, is not as fragile as black powder but increases engine reliability and resistance to propellant fuel breakage.
 The driving force of these engines varies between D and O. Composite engines produce more propulsion per unit weight (specific propulsion) than black powder motors.